taseenb/THREE.RealColor/README.md

 # THREE.RealColor

-Color class that extends THREE.Color with functions to deal with perceptual colors and interpolation.
+Class that extends THREE.Color with functions to deal with perceptual colors, interpolation and formatting.

+Color management is based on [chroma.js](https://github.com/gka/chroma.js/)

 ![THREE.RealColor][image]